Close Menu

 Mental conditions can also be part of your RFC.
 If you have a treating psychologist or counselor, they can complete an RFC form.
 Likewise, they can write a letter about your limits.
 Your mental RFC includes how many minutes you can concentrate on a task, like reading or following instructions.

-If you have memory problems on a daily basis, your counselor can document it.
-Also, if you have trouble getting alone with other people, this is part of your RFC.
+If you have memory problems on a daily basis, then your counselor can document it.
+Also, if you have trouble getting alone with other people, then this is part of your RFC.
 Almost all jobs require the ability to get along with other workers, bosses, and even the public.
 Mental issues can interfere with your ability to get along with others.
-Make sure your doctors document these symptoms to help your case.
+Make sure your doctor documents these symptoms to help your case.

-If your doctor has done a good job of writing down your physical and mental symptoms in your medical record, then this will carry a significant amount of weight when the judge or the SSA defines your RFC.
+If your doctor has done a good job of writing down your physical and mental symptoms, then this will carry a significant amount of weight when the SSA defines your RFC.

 The SSA does not tell you that you can ask your doctor complete an RFC form about you.
 While some doctors may not want to help.
 There are many other doctors will assist their patients with this task.
 Having your own doctor complete an RFC on your behalf improves your chances of winning benefits.